 The Auditor conducted a thorough review of the agency's policies, procedures, organizational charts, inter office memorandum, Employee Work Profiles and conducted interviews with staff and offenders.
 The Auditor determined the Virginia Department of Corrections has developed an appropriate zero-tolerance policy that includes its prevention, detection and response approaches towards allegations of sexual abuse and sexual harassment.
-The agency has designated appropriate staff members that have sufficient authority and effort to develop, implement and oversee agency efforts.
+The agency has designated appropriate staff members that have sufficient authority and effort to develop, implement, and oversee the agency's efforts.
 Though not required, the agency employs several Regional PREA/ADA Analysts to supervise PREA compliance in an assigned region.
 The Auditor determined the VADOC meets the requirements of this standard.

-115.12 Contracting with other entities for the confinement of inmates
+Standard 115.12: Contracting with other entities for the confinement of inmates